SugarFree15/BL5300/topic_of_choice.md

 grep -w "AT5G53660" SRR1610505.genes.results >> SRR1610505.GRFs.results

-> Using the gene IDs of each GRF in Arabidopsis, I used grep to sort the GRF data from the RSEM results into new files that were then downloaded to my R.project directory for analysis.
+> Using the gene IDs of each GRF in Arabidopsis, I used grep to sort the GRF data from the RSEM results into new files that were then downloaded to my R.project directory via Cyberduck for analysis.

 ## Data Analysis in RStudio